 Medal of Honor: Above and Beyond has seemingly everything going for it.
 The backing of Facebook’s VR publishing arm, Oculus Studios, and development by a world-renowned game studio, Respawn Entertainment.
 Unfortunately, outside of a competent multiplayer component, the game is missing the kind of core gameplay pillars and polish needed to support the bigger picture of a thrilling war adventure in VR.

 Medal of Honor: Above and Beyond Details:

-It doesn’t help that the enemy AI is draft and their lethality feels highly binary.
+It doesn’t help that the enemy AI is daft and their lethality feels highly binary.
 They always know exactly where you are, but either miss you completely or snipe you to death through a bush—leaving little room for tension in combat.

 The game’s persistent shooting gallery is interspersed with a good number of set-piece sequences designed to deliver epic WWII scenarios like commanding a tank, sinking a submarine, or charging the beach at Normandy.

 Unfortunately most of the sequences lack the kind of polish that would make them truly fun or challenging, with many moments relying on aiming turrets with a face-cursor and micro-managing the player’s every move.
 It feels very much like the sequences in the game were picked not because they specifically supported fun VR gameplay, but because they checked the box of what someone imagined would be ‘cool to do’ in a WWII VR shooter.
 It certainly doesn’t help that the majority of these sequences ignore best practices for VR comfort (more on that in the comfort section below)—but at least you can skip them if you are sensitive to motion.